-5.5.2.1 Enterprise and Employment Lands of National or Regional Strategic Importance
+5.5.2.1 Strategic Enterprise and Employment Lands of National or Regional Strategic Importance

 The IDA currently own 14 hectares of land at the junction of the N59 Sligo Road and local road Creggs Road which is one of the key strategic employment sites within the County.
-Approximately 23ha of land is available for development within and adjacent to the IDA Park and these lands have the potential to accommodate both people and product intensive economic activity - knowledge orientated services and associated high tech manufacturing.
+Approximately 23ha of land is available for development within and adjacent to the IDA Park and these lands have the potential to accommodate both people and product intensive economic activity - knowledge orientated services and associated high tech manufacturing, subsequent to having been deemed by the TII to have satisfied and Exceptional Circumstances criteria, as required under 2.6 of the DoECLG Spatial Planning and National Roads Guidelines for Planning Authorities (2012).
 Once developed, the IDA business park will be positioned and marketed as a suitable location for indigenous and foreign direct investment developments considered to be of national or regional strategic importance.
 Developments of national or regional strategic importance are those which contribute significantly to meeting any of the objectives of the National Planning Framework or contribute significantly to meeting any regional spatial and economic strategy for an area or have a significant effect on the area of more than one planning authority.